 - 1. The term server refers to a Helix Core server instance, unless otherwise specified. - 2.
-The term metadata refers to the Helix Core database files - 3.
-Instance: a separate Helix Core instantiation using its own p4d daemon/process
+The term metadata refers to the Helix Core database files. - 3.
+Instance: a separate Helix Core instantiation, with its own data set, set of users, files and changelists managed by a p4d service.